 History and Characteristics

 With the complete collapse of state institutions in 1991, Somalia represents one of the modern world’s most protracted cases of statelessness.
-Since 2012, the country has established an internationally recognized government that has a limited capacity to rule.
-The central and southern parts of the country have been affected by intermittent violent conflicts since the 1990s.
-In the north-east of the country, the Republic of Somaliland declared independence in May 1991 and has gradually rebuilt basic state structures.
-Somaliland has developed its capacity to govern and has embarked on a path toward democratization but has not received international recognition.
-All scores in the report refer to Somalia, and do not include political and economic developments in Somaliland.
+Since 2012, the country has had an internationally recognized government, albeit with limited capacity to rule.
+While the central and southern parts of the county have been affected by intermittent violent conflicts since the 1990s, northern Somalia has developed differently.
+In the northwest, the Republic of Somaliland declared independence in May 1991 and has gradually rebuilt basic state structures.
+Although Somaliland has developed a modest capacity to govern and has embarked on a path toward democratization, it has not received international recognition.
+The political and economic developments in Somaliland are captured in the report, but the scores refer to Somalia and do not include Somaliland.

 Commercial activities in Somalia are primarily driven by short-term profit.
 The economy is import-dependent, and growth is mainly driven by consumption.
 International trade networks are dominated by a few powerful business cartels, often intertwined with the politico-military elite.
 Another source of economic development is the large Somali diaspora.
 Urbanization is rapid and unregulated.